T. M. Varghese

-He was born in a Mar Thoma Syrian Christian family and the eldest son of Thandaaneth Mathai at Pallickal, (near Kayamkulam).
+He was born in a Mar Thoma Syrian Christian family and the eldest son of Mathai of Thandaaneth at Pallickal, (near Kayamkulam).
 His education was at Mavelikkara and Thiruvananthapuram.
 After graduating from the Law College, he began practicing at Kollam.

 There he actively started political activities.
 He was the foremost leader of the (Responsible government Struggle) struggle against C. P. Ramaswamy Iyer, the Dewan of Travancore State and Abstention movement or Nivarthana Prakshobham.

 Family life

 At the age of 16 he married from Mavelikkara.
 His bride was only 9 years old.
 T. M. Varghese had 11 children.
 T.M.
-Varghese's education was paid for by his paternal uncle P.T.
+Varghese's education was paid for by his paternal uncle P.K.
 John, a very wealthy prominent lawyer of his time.
 The family bought a piece of land near Kammankulam near Government Boys High School, Kollam.
 The lake near this land has interesting connections with Kallumala Samaram.

 Political career

 He was the founder member of the Travancore State Congress party.
 He was a prominent figure in struggles towards democratization of Travancore.